2oka4/MountainsNER/README.md

 4. **Training**: The model is trained using the *Trainer* class from Hugging Face, which simplifies the training process.

 5. **Saving the Model**: After training, the model's parameters (weights, etc.) are saved in the *model_save* folder.
 These files can be downloaded from Google Drive using the link provided in the *model_save.txt* file.
+The weights of the model are in the *model.safetensors* file.

 ## 3. Model Inference
 ### Process